 ANU Crawford School of Public Policy

-Frank Jotzo is Professor of Environmental Economics at ANU Crawford School of Public Policy, and Head of Energy at the ANU Institute for Climate, Energy and Disaster Solutions.
+Frank Jotzo is Professor of Climate Change Economics and Policy at the ANU Crawford School of Public Policy, and Head of Energy at the ANU Institute for Climate, Energy and Disaster Solutions.

 Australian birds that live on islands are among the species most at risk of extinction, a first-of-its-kind ANU study has shown.

 Sustainable aviation fuel sounds great for green travel, but the reality of their broader environmental impact is much more complicated.

 Low-cost renewables provide an easy win to help tackle a warming world, ANU expert says.